red-co/llms_refusal/README.md

 These are my test results,
 Interpretation: turn 1, heretic rated himself 20/30 for following instructions, raw rated heretic 10/30, and human rated heretic 13/30.

-I performed human ratings on turn1 and turn.
+I performed human ratings on turn1 and turn 2,

 Overall, the original model performs better when following instructions to reject requests.
 The here model, however, degrades significantly, by more than 40%.